edwardean/bahamut/README.md

 - Optional Menu bar interface (TunesBar port)
 - Fix all the playlist- and song-selection bugs
     - When you filter a playlist, the selection doesn't follow the songs
+    - Double-clicking a songs deselects it for some reason
     - When you add/remove a song, the selection doesn't follow the songs
     - When you add/remove a playlist, the selection doesn't follow the playlist
 - Make the track-bar not jump after you finish dragging it